Icecreambobcat/2024-IST-T1/README.md

 cd ~/<YOUR_USERNAME>/path_to_file
 ./.runscript.zsh reset.py
 ```

+Alterntive run method is the same as launch

 MAN this project was a pain
 but yeah if you cbf just run it in vscode it'll suck a bit but oh well